 Will Tesla’s CEO Elon Musk agree to construct a Tesla Gigafactory in Poland?

 Tesla is an American automotive company based in Palo Alto, CA specializing in electric car manufacturing.
 The company has advanced the world’s transition to sustainable energy with electric cars and solar panel manufacturing.
-It is no surprise that Poland is involved in an effort to establish a Tesla Gigafactory within its borders.
+It is no surprise that Poland, with its fast economic growth, is involved in an effort to establish a Tesla Gigafactory within its borders.
 Prime Minister Mateusz Morawiecki has expressed his desire to do business with Tesla’s CEO Elon Musk discussing how a low tax environment, talented labor force, and vibrant economy would make Poland the perfect location to construct the facility.

 As of now, Germany is a leading choice for the European Tesla Gigafactory, however, the location remains to be determined so Poland still has time to sway the final settlement.

 Do you want to know more about this issue or explore further?
 Are you interested in funding PAC’s advocacy effort?
 Please click